Lame-duck session: Length of sessions

-Lame duck sessions since 1935 have typically lasted about a month.
-The average length from commencement to closing has been 28 calendar days; the median, 33 (that is, half the lame duck sessions were longer than 33 days and half shorter).
-Eight of the 15 lame duck sessions have lasted between 25 and 37 calendar days; only three have exceeded this range.
+Lame-duck sessions since 1935 have typically lasted about a month.
+The average length from commencement to closing has been 28 calendar days; the median, 33 (that is, half the lame-duck sessions were longer than 33 days and half shorter).
+Eight of the 15 lame-duck sessions have lasted between 25 and 37 calendar days; only three have exceeded this range.
 The longest was the first (76th Congress), which lasted 58 days, meeting (usually every third day) between November 7, 1940 (the day after election day), and January 3, 1941.
 The 77th Congress (1942) followed a similar pattern, but adjourned sine die after 48 calendar days.
-The lame duck session of the 91st Congress reached 45 calendar days by remaining in session until January 2, 1971.
-The shortest lame duck session occurred in the 80th Congress, when both houses returned solely to close the session on December 31, 1948.
-Other unusually short the lame duck sessions included those of 1994 (103rd Congress) and 1998 (105th Congress, House only), each of which lasted only three calendar days.
+The lame-duck session of the 91st Congress reached 45 calendar days by remaining in session until January 2, 1971.
+The shortest lame-duck session occurred in the 80th Congress when both houses returned solely to close the session on December 31, 1948.
+Other unusually short lame-duck sessions included those of 1994 (103rd Congress) and 1998 (105th Congress, House only), each of which lasted only three calendar days.

-The length of the recess preceding a lame duck session has also varied.
+The length of the recess preceding a lame-duck session has also varied.
 On the 12 occasions since 1935 when Congress recessed for the election, the recess typically lasted between one month and two.
-Nine of the 12 election recesses fell between 30 and 64 days in length; the mean length of all 12 has been 54 days and the median 51.
-The only election recess shorter than 30 days occurred in 2000, when the 106th Congress recessed for only nine days around the election.
-The longest election recess occurred in 1948 (80th Congress), when 145 days elapsed between the end of the special session called by President Truman and the largely pro forma reconvening and adjournment on December 31.
-The only other election recess longer than 64 days occurred in 1954 (83rd Congress), and lasted 79 days.
+Nine of the 12 election recesses fell between 30 and 64 days in length, with the mean length of all 12 recesses being 54 days and the median 51.
+The only election recess shorter than 30 days occurred in 2000 when the 106th Congress recessed for only nine days around the election.
+The longest election recess occurred in 1948 (80th Congress), with 145 days elapsing between the end of the special session called by President Truman and the largely pro forma reconvening and adjournment on December 31.
+The only other election recess longer than 64 days occurred in 1954 (83rd Congress) and lasted 79 days.

 Lame duck sessions since 1935

-Primary sources, including the Congressional Record and Congressional Directory, and secondary sources, including the Congressional Quarterly Weekly Report, CQ Almanac, and, for the earlier years, The New York Times, constituted the basis for these descriptions.
+Primary sources, including the Congressional Record and Congressional Directory, and secondary sources such as the Congressional Quarterly Weekly Report, CQ Almanac, and, for the earlier years, The New York Times, formed the foundation for these descriptions.
 Internet-based sources were also utilized.